Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/docs/ARCHITECTURE.md

 # Application Architecture

 This document provides a high-level overview of the technical architecture for the Gaen Tech AI ROI Generation Platform.

 ## 1. Core Philosophy

 The architecture is designed around the principles of a Minimum Viable Product (MVP): simplicity, speed, and focus on core value.
 We use a modern, component-based frontend architecture that is easy to understand, maintain, and extend.
-The design prioritizes reliability and user trust.
+The design prioritizes reliability, user trust, and configurability.

 ## 2. Technology Stack